-- Staff continue to work with veterans on iPad training, and have started to individualize iPads for veterans with contacts and apps.
+- Holyoke's Clinical Command continues to respond to the COVID-19 outbreak, monitoring staffing levels, while bringing on additional management staff for nursing, facilities, and administration staff to build capacity for resuming regular operations and moving to the recovery phase. - Staff continue to work with veterans on iPad training, and have started to individualize iPads for veterans with contacts and apps.
 Members of the National Guard are supporting this and other recreation. iPads are being used for regular family communication through video chat, and the Family Hotline is available for ad hoc updates with support from social work and clinical staff. - Families can call the Family Hotline at 413-552-4764 Monday Friday 8:00 a.m.
 4:00 p.m.
 Families can also request updates via email at CommunicationsMailbox-HLY@Mass.gov. - Please note the Soldiers' Home can only share medical information about a resident with the authorized health care proxy on file.
-If a family member requests an update and is not the health care proxy, the name of the health care proxy will be shared and it will be suggested that the health care proxy should call and request the update. - The Holyoke Soldiers' Home has been intently focused on following infection control procedures and maintaining best practices for the safety of veteran residents and staff, and to support the recovery of veterans as the health status of many stabilizes.
-All veteran residents' health is being monitored and retesting is being conducted for veterans both on- and off-site as clinically appropriate.
-As results are received, veteran residents are being cohorted and further monitored.
-Recovery units are being identified and readied for residents. - The Holyoke Soldiers' Home Clinical Command continues to respond to the COVID-19 outbreak, monitoring staffing levels, while bringing on additional management staff for nursing, facilities, and administration staff to build capacity for resuming regular operations and moving to the recovery phase. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Holyoke, Soldiers' Home in Chelsea, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - The Soldiers' Home in Holyoke presented a virtual Memorial Day service, as part of the state's efforts to hold Memorial Day events virtually this year to honor military who have sacrificed for our country, and veterans who have passed in the last year.
-The program will continue to be available for viewing on their Facebook page. - The total numbers at the Holyoke Soldiers' Home as of Monday June 1: - 93 veteran resident deaths (76 positive, 16 negatives, 1 unknown) - Testing results of all residents: - 74 veteran residents have tested positive - 57 veteran residents have tested negative - Resident locations:

-- 103 residents are onsite

-- 28 residents are offsite

-- 28 residents are at a dedicated skilled nursing unit at Holyoke Medical Center

-- 0 residents are receiving acute care offsite

-- 84 employees have tested positive
+If a family member requests an update and is not the health care proxy, the name of the health care proxy will be shared and it will be suggested that the health care proxy should call and request the update. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Holyoke, Soldiers' Home in Chelsea, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - The Soldiers' Home in Holyoke presented a virtual Memorial Day service, as part of the state's efforts to hold Memorial Day events virtually this year to honor military who have sacrificed for our country, and veterans who have passed in the last year.
+The program will continue to be available for viewing on their Facebook page. - The total numbers at the Holyoke Soldiers' Home as of Tuesday June 2: - 93 veteran resident deaths (76 positive, 16 negatives, 1 unknown) - Testing results of all residents: - 74 veteran residents have tested positive - 57 veteran residents have tested negative - Resident locations: - 103 residents are onsite - 28 residents are offsite - 28 residents are at a dedicated skilled nursing unit at Holyoke Medical Center - 0 residents are receiving acute care offsite - 84 employees have tested positive